radhikavaijayanth/Logs_Analysis/README.md

       - create view info_view as select title,author,count(*) as visit_count from articles,log
     where log.path like concat('%',articles.slug) group by articles.title,articles.author
     order by visit_count desc;
+  - Clone this repository and place the code file inside vagrant directory that is shared to the VM.
   - Make sure you are in the right directory.
   - To view the results run the command python3 logs_analysis.py